-The Adroit Journal was founded in November 2010 by poet Peter LaBerge.
+The Adroit Journal (ISSN 2577-9427) is a registered literary and arts nonprofit organization that was founded in 2010 by poet Peter LaBerge.
 At its foundation, the journal has its eyes focused ahead, seeking to showcase what its global staff of emerging writers sees as the future of poetry, prose, and art.

 We’re looking for work that’s bizarre, authentic, subtle, outrageous, indefinable, raw, paradoxical.
 We’ve got our eyes on the horizon.
 Send us writing that lives just between the land and the sky.